wtsnjp/WTStyle/README.md

 # WTStyle Package (v0.0)

 WTStyle package defines several document formats for Japanese document (but only 'simple' style is available at this point).
 Only pLaTeX + jsarticle is supported today.
-This package
+This package is a part of the WT Series.

 ## System Requirements